-Students will be advised to remain in all of their developmental courses in order to complete their developmental sequences as quickly as possible as outlined by their TSI Developmental Plan.
-Students will also be advised of the consequences of withdrawing from developmental courses and the repercussions of receiving a grade of $\underline{F}$ in developmental courses.
+Students will be advised to remain in all of their developmental courses in order to complete their developmental sequences as quickly as possible.
+Students will also be advised of the consequences of withdrawing from developmental courses and the repercussions of receiving a grade of \underline{F} in developmental courses.
 Students must be advised, if applicable, to consult with Financial Aid before making a decision about withdrawing from a course.